 New gTLD registries are required to use the Trademark Clearinghouse in two ways.
 First, they must offer a “sunrise” period – a pre-launch opportunity for rights holders to register names in the new gTLD prior to general registration.
 Second, a Trademark Claims service will notify rights holders of domain name registrations that match records in the Clearinghouse for a period of time at the beginning of general registration.

 Word marks that are specifically protected by a statute or treaty are eligible for protection through the mandatory Trademark Claims process and Sunrise protections in the New gTLD Program under the Trademark Clearinghouse.
+Word marks that have successfully been protected in litigation or in dispute resolution proceedings are also eligible.

 The Trademark Clearinghouse is expected to support increased protections, as well as reduce costs for mark holders.
 In the case of IGOs and INGOs, which are in general not mark holders, any such benefits of the Trademark Clearinghouse would typically not apply.
 The PDDRP, discussed in relation to the top level, also affords protection for activity at the second level.
 At the second level the PDDRP provides an avenue whereby mark holders can file a dispute against a registry, rather than a registrant, if through a registry’s affirmative conduct there is a pattern or practice of the registry’s bad faith intent to profit from the sale of infringing names and the registry’s bad faith intent to profit from systematic registration of names infringing the complainant’s mark.